netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

           value: '"/internal-app2/"'
 ```

-The example contains two responder policies and a rewrite policy, based on these policies the Citrix ADC device performs the following:
+The example contains two responder policies and a rewrite policy, based on these policies the Netscaler device performs the following:

 -  Any client request to IP addresses defined in the `redirectIP` dataset, that is, `1.1.1.1` or `2.2.2.2` respectively, the request is redirected to `www.citrix.com`.